Jul 1, 2024

 • Any other monthly debt obligations

-Then, figure out your monthly gross household income from employment and other documented sources of income, such as self-employment.
+Then, figure out your monthly gross household income from employment and any additional sources of income, such as self-employment.
 Your gross income would be your total earnings before taxes and deductions.
 For your household, it would include the gross income of all earners.
-Be sure to include all sources of income, including wages and any additional sources of income.

-Your debt-to-income ratio is the total amount of all these monthly expenses divided by your gross income.
-(You don’t need to include your discretionary spending or things that fluctuate such as your gas bill or groceries.)
+Your DTI is the total amount of all these monthly expenses divided by your gross income.
+(You don’t need to include your discretionary spending or things that fluctuate such as your gas or grocery bills.)

 You could start by consolidating higher-interest debt from credit cards into a fixed-rate, fixed-term personal loan.
-You might be able to pay off your debt faster and save money on interest.
+This may help you pay off your debt faster and save money on interest.

 What is a good debt-to-income ratio?